Meet the Artists

 Kelly specializes in bead weaving.
 She enjoys making an assortment of jewelry pieces, including bracelets, pendants and earrings, and also creates various items she calls “whimsies.”
 These include tapestries and other wall hangings, decorative boxes, and a variety of holiday pieces.

-Today, after 14 years, her single needle bead weaving art spans many motifs.
+Today, after 17 years, her single needle bead weaving art spans many motifs.
 Her work ranges from beautifully complex and meticulously assembled jewelry, including some mixed media pieces, all the way to pop culture images such as yin-yang and dancing bear tapestries.
 Of course, as an Ocean Shores resident, she occasionally finds inspiration in beach themes, and enjoys beach-combing for shells, agates and rocks that may become parts of some future projects.

-Kelly, her husband, Wes, and a rescued terrier/chihuahua mix she said is appropriately named “Stinky,” moved here two years ago from Portland, OR, where she was born and raised.
+Kelly, her husband, Wes, and a rescued terrier/chihuahua mix she said is appropriately named “Stinky,” moved here four years ago from Portland, OR, where she was born and raised.
 She enjoyed the fortunate timing of retiring from a public health job with the State of Oregon just before the pandemic began.
 After finding Oregon Coast property too pricey, they began looking up this way and quickly fell in love with a home on the Grand Canal.

 “I love living in Ocean Shores,” she enthused.
 “This is the best move I ever made!”
-While the change from big city to small town has occasion-ally involved a bit of culture shock, she’s found it easy to make new friends and get involved in new groups, such as Associated Arts of Ocean Shores.
+While the change from big city to small town has occasionally involved a bit of culture shock, she’s found it easy to make new friends and get involved in new groups, such as Associated Arts of Ocean Shores.